imperugo/imperugo.github.io/_drafts/2014-06-09-top-framework-for-net-web-developers.markdown

 ######Website: *[http://www.castleproject.org/](http://www.castleproject.org/)*<br/>
 ######Source code: *[https://github.com/castleproject/Windsor](https://github.com/castleproject/Windsor)*<br/>

-Propably is the first package I add in a new project.
+Probably the first package I add in a new project.
 I'm really a Dependency Injection addicted and Castle Windsor fits very well with my needs.
 It's fast, easy to use, all needed lifecycle and offers lot of extension point (Interceptor, custom lifecycle, factories and so on).

 <br/>